-In section 3 we define the generalized penetration depth with respect to S, because it allows for a very efficient computation.
-Therefore this metric was already successfully used for the design of rigid body motions (see e.g. Hofer (2004), Hofer and Pottmann (2004) and Hofer et al. (2004)) as well as for the definition of new performance indices for 6R robots (see Nawratil (2007)).
+In this paper we define the generalized penetration depth with respect to the distance metric introduced by Hofer et al. (2004), because it allows for a very efficient computation.
+Moreover this metric was successfully used for the design of rigid body motions (see e.g. Hofer (2004), Hofer and Pottmann (2004) and Hofer et al. (2004)) as well as for the definition of new performance indices for 6R robots (see Nawratil (2007)).